 4:00-5:00pm: Miniature Golf at Heritage Hills

 You can play miniature golf in daylight, dusk or dark depending on the time of year between 4:00pm and 5:00pm at Heritage Hills.
 They have lights on the course which allows visitors to enjoy it all day, from 11:00am to 8:00pm.

 If mini golf isn’t your thing, they have an 18-hole golf course and driving range on-site as well.
 And the views are spectacular!

 After miniature golf head back to the room to refresh for dinner.

 6:00pm-7:30pm: Dinner at The First Post

-The restaurant is a quick 10 minute drive from the hotel so leave 15 minutes ahead of your reservation to give yourself time to park and walk inside.
-The parking lot is big and it does take a couple minutes to walk from there to the front door.
+The restaurant is a quick 10-minute drive from the hotel so leave 15 minutes ahead of your reservation to give yourself time to park and walk inside.
+The parking lot is big and it does take a couple of minutes to walk from there to the front door.